Carina-P/Love-Pilates/README.md

 2. A stupid bug was that the same text was shown in all Modals but for different studio-classes:
     - The problem was that I had used the same id (and datatarget) for all.
 Also a stupid bug but easy to fix.
 3. Radio button-list in Sign up-form did not look good:
-    - After a while I realized that I had to put <input> befor <label> if I wanted text after (instead of before) the litle circle.
+    - After a while I realized that I had to put input before label if I wanted text after (instead of before) the litle circle.
 4. Carousel:
     - Took me a while to figure out how to make it look good with "two parts": photo and text.
     - I also thought the indicators was interfering with the text.
 The only, and not a very good, solution that I found was to include a hidden text.